WARB: On and off

 Following another period of silence beginning on May 15, WEEL returned to the air on August 1, 2008.
 The station resumed its format of oldies music.
-In addition, Jalo Broadcasting acquired an FM translator on 100.1 megahertz (W261AT) allowing WEEL to provide 24/7 service to its city of license.
+In addition, Jalo Broadcasting acquired an FM translator on 100.1 MHz (W261AT) allowing WEEL to provide 24/7 service to its city of license.

-Logo used during "The Wheel" branding.

 In April 2008, Jalo Broadcasting Corp. reached an agreement to sell WEEL to Dothan Broadcasting, Inc., for just under $250,000.
 The deal was approved on June 9, 2008, and the prospective owners were operating the station under a local marketing agreement but the transaction was ultimately not consummated and the station license and assets stayed with Jalo Broadcasting Corp.

 On July 25, 2008, Jalo Broadcasting signed an option to sell WEEL and its translator to veteran broadcaster Bob Mathers.
 Mathers resigned his position as anchor and editor for KOMO (1000 AM, "Newsradio") in Seattle to take over WEEL operations on September 2, 2008.
 Mathers also handled morning drive and Dothan radio veteran Tom O'Brien was operations manager.
 The station promoted itself as "Oldies Radio, The Wheel".

 The station fell silent again on August 3, 2009, again citing "financial" reasons.
 The FCC granted the station temporary authority to remain silent on January 7, 2010.
 WEEL, formerly simulcasting in Dothan on its translator frequency 100.1 FM 24 hours a day, sold its translator (W261AT) to WOOF in late January 2010.

 In November 2009, Jalo Broadcasting Corp. filed an application with the FCC to transfer the WEEL broadcast license back to Victory Broadcasting Company, LLC, in exchange for forgiveness of certain debts and other considerations.
 The FCC approved the deal on January 11, 2010, and the transaction was consummated on February 18, 2010.